Sarah Smith Herford

-Sarah was the daughter of Edward Smith of Birmingham and married John Herford. and founded the Unitarian Boarding School for Girls in Altrincham, Cheshire.
+Sarah was the daughter of Edward and Sarah Smith of Birmingham, and was baptised Unitarian in Aston.
+In 1812, she married John Herford.
+She founded the Unitarian Boarding School for Girls in Altrincham, Cheshire.
 Among her children were sons Brooke, Edward, and William Henry Herford, and daughters Mary Chance and Laura Herford.
-Mary Chance became the mother of the painter Helen Allingham who Sarah Herford was said to have inspired.
+Mary Chance became the mother of the painter Helen Allingham, whom Sarah Herford was said to have inspired.

+She died in Altrincham aged only 40.
+A Birmingham newspaper lamented her loss as "An impressive instance of worth, talents, and acquirements, cut off in their mid-day of energy and usefulness."

 Sarah Herford's work Landscape at Kenilworth was included in the book Women Painters of the World.